petersgiles/silver-octo-architecture/src/content/docs/detailed-design/data/navigation/index.md

   - A folder has zero to many folders
   - A folder has zero to many briefings

-### Briefing
-  - A briefing may have zero to one brief
-  - A briefing may have zero to three discussions
-  - A briefing may have zero to many attachment

 ### Brief
+  - A brief may have zero to one brief
+  - A brief may have zero to three discussions
+  - A brief may have zero to many attachment

+### Primary Document (Brief)
   - A document managed by sharepoint

-### Attachment
+### Ancillary Documents {Attachment)
   - A document managed by sharepoint

 ### Discussion